JoJeY254/automated-dustbin-and-water-level-indicator/README.md

    - Buzzer sounds when the water tank is full.

 ## Notes
-- **Ultrasonic Sensor (HC-SR04) Connections:**
-  - VCC → 5V
-  - GND → GND
-  - TRIG → D7
-  - ECHO → D6

-- **LED Indicators:**
-  - Green LED → D2 (Low level)
-  - Yellow LED → D3 (Medium level)
-  - Red LED → D4 (High level)

-- **Buzzer:**
-  - Signal → D5
-  - VCC → 5V
-  - GND → GND

 - **Operation:**
-  - The sensor measures distance to the water surface.
+The ultrasonic sensor (HC-SR04) measures the distance between the water surface and the sensor at the top of the tank.

-  - As water rises, LEDs turn on one by one.
+The Arduino processes the distance data and determines the current water level.

+LEDs (green, yellow, red) light up one by one to indicate low, medium, and high water levels.

-  - When the tank is full, the red LED lights and the buzzer activates.
+When the tank is full, the buzzer automatically sounds an alert to prevent overflow.